Animal-Kind International Grant Program for Africa-Based Animal Welfare Organizations 2019

 In 2018, OIPA Cameroon was a grant recipient of an AKI Africa-Based Animal Welfare Grant.
 The funds received were meant to support animal care clinics that would treat 50 dogs and cats and educate dog and cat owners about animal care and welfare.
 Before the campaign, OIPA Cameroon held a massive sensitization exercise in the community of Chomba.
 And then, unexpectedly, on the day of the campaign, 162 dogs and cats and their owners showed up!
 As planned and budgeted for, OIPA Cameroon gave rabies vaccines to 50 animals and they provided preventive treatments and other basic care to the 112 animals.
-It was a regrettable that they were unable to treat all 162 animals Most of the animal owners wished to see their animals happy and healthy.
-In the course of the year since that campaign, OIPA Cameroon has give rabies vaccinations to 14 dogs.
+It was a regrettable that they were unable to treat all 162 animals.
+Most of the animal owners wished to see their animals happy and healthy.
+In the course of the year, since that campaign, OIPA Cameroon has given rabies vaccinations to 14 more dogs.

 The event will the take place at the Chomba market square in September 2019.
 The education campaign will continue through September and will reach all 7 primary schools in the community.